-Every aspect of the Academy's design, from staffing to facilities to curriculum to professional development, is thoughtful and purpose-driven and plays a pivotal role in supporting the Boards mission to close the achievement gap and provide the academic foundation for success in high school and college.
-The budget reflects a financial commitment to building a culture that values academic achievement and strong moral character in a safe learning environment.
+Every aspect of the School's design, from staffing to facilities to curriculum to professional development, is thoughtful and purpose-driven and plays a pivotal role in supporting the Boards mission to create a K-8 education that prepares students for success.
+The budget reflects a financial commitment to equipping students with the academic skills and self-discipline necessary to prepare them to compete globally.